DFU_PAN OTA Upgrade User Guide

 }

-// If update is needed and OTA program is valid, jump
+// Jump if update needed and OTA program valid

 if (needs_update && is_ota_program_valid(DFU_PAN_LOADER_START_ADDR)) {